aws-observability/aws-otel-community/sample-apps/SampleAppSpec.md

 1. n/a
 2. “outgoing-http-call”
-3. “get-aws-s3-buckets”
+3. “aws-sdk-call”
 4. “invoke-sample-apps”
     1. “invoke-sampleapp”
     2. “leaf-request”

+These span names will be tested.

 The fourth endpoint must create a span that will have potentially two child spans. “invoke-sampleapp” is the case where there are more than 0 sample apps configured to make a call to.
 “leaf” request is the case where there are no sample apps to make a call to.

 **Common Attributes for Trace spans**

-These are Key Value pairs to be added on traces.
+These Key Value pairs MUST be present on trace spans.
 ```
 {
 “signal”:     (string)“trace”
-“language”:   (string)<name of language used>
+“language”:   (string)<name of language used.
+Should be set to the name of the sample app that precedes "-sample-app" for standardization purposes.
+Example: language should be set to `java` for the `java-sample-app`>
 }
 ```